Amazon picks head of Seattle software maker Tableau to lead its cloud-computing division

 “Adam brings strong judgment, customer obsession, team building, demand generation, and CEO experience to an already very strong AWS leadership team,” Jassy wrote.
 “We have a lot more to invent for customers, and we have a very strong leadership team and group of builders to go make it happen.
 Am excited for what lies ahead.”

 Selipsky is not a new face at Amazon: He previously worked for 11 years as an AWS executive in a high-profile role overseeing the unit’s sales, marketing, technical support and customer service.
 Selipsky took the top job in 2016 at Tableau, the Seattle-based data analytics and visualizations firm.
-Salesforce acquired Tableau in 2019 for $15.7 billion in one of the biggest purchases ever of a Washington-based company.
+Salesforce acquired Tableau in 2019 for $15.7 billion, one of the biggest purchases of a Washington-based company.

 Industry observers expressed surprise on social media at Jassy’s announcement.
 Many had pegged longtime AWS execs Matt Garman or Peter DeSantis as likely picks for the top spot.